-- 5,000 square foot strength and conditioning center
+- 5,000 square foot fitness facility with cardiovascular and strength training equipment

-- Large multi-purpose, indoor practice area spacious enough for several teams to train at the same time
+- Large, multi-sport, indoor practice area spacious enough for several teams to train at the same time

 - Space for training during the the off-season and summertime

-All 9th grade (Form III) students are required to take Introduction to Physical Fitness, designed to develop students’ basic understanding of the importance of physical fitness.
+All Form III (Grade 9) students are required to take Introduction to Physical Fitness, designed to develop students’ basic understanding of the importance of physical fitness.
 A sample of topics covered in Pingry’s Introduction to Fitness class include:

 - Muscular strength/injury prevention (including safe use of fitness center equipment)